Inbibo/shift_docs/docs/getting_started/basics/batch.md

 result = workflow.execute()
 ```

-External inputs for the workflow can be set by providing a Python dictionary as first argument of the `workflow.execute` call.
+External inputs for the workflow can be set by providing a Python dictionary as the first argument of the `workflow.execute` call.
 This dictionary should be formatted using the input plug names from the `Input` operator as keys and the content that should be passed as values.

 ```python
 workflow_externals = {